seduerr91/runningTracker/README.md

-# JobAce
+# RunSno

-## General Information
+## Intro

 This is a simple running tracker.
-I use it to track my running in 2023.
+We use it to track our running in 2023 in the Snoqualmie area.

 [Test it](http://tiny.cc/runningtracker)

-This small NextJS webapp is hosted on AWS Amplify.

 ## How to use